Suryaeshwaran/EKS-Terraform/README.md

 ```
 You should see 3 worker nodes in ready state.
 Note that with EKS you do not see control plane nodes, as they are managed by AWS.

-4. View the completed cluster in the EKS Console.
+4. View the completed EKS cluster in the AWS Console.